cloudlabguru/gcp-cloudskillboost/Perform Predictive Data Analysis in BigQuery/Perform Predictive Data Analysis in BigQuery_ Challenge Lab.md

 ```

 ### Task 4.
 Create a regression model using soccer data
+Run the 2 functions in BigQuery from the instruction first

 Replace ```$EVENT_TABLE, $MODEL, $FUNC1, $FUNC2``` (including $) with the given value, you can use this [website](https://www.browserling.com/tools/text-replace) <br />
 Run this script in BigQuery Editor
 ```sql